Ceramic Sculpture - Intermediate - Emily Joy

 No formal qualifications necessary but some ceramic experience is necessary as this is not a course for complete beginners.
+You should have had at least one term in the Ceramics class (Aimee Lax) or equivalent.
 Bring a note book and pen for recording ideas, your work and technical details, a protective shirt, inspirational material such as photos and examples of previous work.

 How long is the course?

 How will I learn?

 You will learn by observing demonstrations, through regular tutorials and group discussions and by exploring new techniques with expert support.
 You will have access to specialist magazines and books, the internet and Library.
 You will learn a great deal by experimenting and recording your own progress.
 You will have access to a dedicated specialist tutor and technician who will help you throughout the course.

 How will I know how I am doing?

 Your tutor will always check your progress and help you with technical solutions, also offering regular one-to-one tutorials.
 The class will participate in informal group evaluations and there is also the opportunity to exhibit in a local gallery, providing feedback from the public.

 The work is paid for by weight once completed and before firings.
 General tools are provided but new tools are available to buy if required.